ShimotsukiHaruka/Atlas/Sciences/Euclid-Mathematics/Mathematics 1.8.md

 # Mathematic 1.8
-## How to use two method to find the sametote ?
+## How to use two method to find the same tote ?